rahuljones/ai-starchessbot/rules.md

 ### **Pawn**
 _Pawns move as follows:_
-- Forward movement: Can move one square forward, but cannot capture directly in front of it.
+- Forward movement: Can move one or two squares forward, but cannot capture directly in front of it.
 - Capturing: Can capture **diagonally** forward one square to the left or right.
 - Special moves: If this piece reaches the end of the board, it **promotes** into a Joker.